apache/linkis-website/docs/user-guide/datasource-manual.md

 ![metadata](/Images/deployment/datasource/metadata.png)

 - LinkisMetaDataRemoteClient client, according to the request parameters, assemble the http request,
-- HTTP request sent to ps-metadatamanager
+- HTTP request sent to ps-publicservice
-- ps-metadatamanager will perform basic parameter verification,
+- ps-publicservice will perform basic parameter verification,
-- The request will send an RPC request to linkis-ps-data-source-manager based on the parameter datasourceId to obtain the type of the data source, connection parameters such as username and password, etc.
+- The request will send an RPC request to linkis-ps-publicservice based on the parameter datasourceId to obtain the type of the data source, connection parameters such as username and password, etc.
 - After getting the information required for the connection, load the lib package in the corresponding directory according to the data source type, and call the corresponding function method through the reflection mechanism to query the metadata information
 - The data result after the http request is processed will be mapped and converted from the result set to the entity class by annotating the DWSHttpMessageResult function